 Not a week goes by that we don’t hear stories in the press about the strain on our NHS; the prevalence of obesity, diabetes, asthma and other entirely avoidable health conditions.
 As a nation we are eating too much and we’re not doing enough to burn it off.
 We’re also getting around by car, pumping carcinogenic substances into the air and making a lot of noise about it too.

 Cycling burns calories like they’re going out of fashion; it’ll get you fit; it produces no pollution whatsoever and it can be a very, very cheap way to get around.
+The average person spends £388 per month just keeping a car on the road, despite it being parked for much of its life. £388 would likely make a huge differences to the finances of so many households, providing the ability to save and invest for the future.

 A long road ahead…